Hautes-Alpes is a department in southeastern France, part of the larger

 Economy and Local Delicacies

-The economy of Hautes-Alpes primarily revolves around tourism, agriculture, and small-scale artisan businesses.
-Winter sports are a major attraction, with ski resorts like Serre Chevalier and Montgenèvre drawing visitors from around the globe.
-During the summer months, activities such as hiking, rock climbing, and paragliding take full advantage of the mountainous terrain.
-In the lower valleys, agriculture flourishes, producing high-quality cheeses and honey.
+The economy of Hautes-Alpes mainly depends on tourism, agriculture, and artisanal small businesses.
+Winter tourism is significant, with ski resorts like Serre Chevalier and Montgenèvre attracting visitors worldwide.
+In summer, people enjoy hiking, rock climbing, and paragliding, making the most of the mountainous landscape.
+In the lower valleys, agriculture thrives, producing premium cheeses and honey.
 Local cuisine is hearty and includes dishes like

 tartiflette,